 - The final decision for admission will be made based on the evaluation of these requirements in combination with a judgment of the scientific quality of the Bachelor’s programme of the applicant.

 If you do not have a BSc in Biology you are strongly advised to contact the coordinator of the MSc Ecology before you start the online application in order to evaluate your chances of being admitted by the Examination Board.
 Mail to coordinator Gerard Driessen.

 - In general, you can be admitted to the ’s programme in Ecology if you have completed a Bachelor’s degree in Biology.
 If you have a Bachelor’s degree in another subject, the Examination Board will decide whether you can be admitted.
 If necessary, the examination board will set additional requirements.

-  - Students with a Bachelor’s degree in Earth Sciences from VU University Amsterdam can be admitted to the Master’s programme in Ecology, provided that their Bsc programme includes the following elements:
+- Students with a Bachelor’s degree in Earth Sciences from Vrije Universiteit Amsterdam can be admitted to the Master’s programme in Ecology, provided that their Bsc programme includes the following elements:

 - Kust en mariene Ecosystemen, code 470203

 - Students from HBO may be admitted to the Master's programme in Ecology on the basis of a decision by the Examination Board.
 The examination board will determine if a student is sufficiently qualified.
 It may pose additional requirements before granting admission to the programme.
 Depending on your hbo degree, students can cope with deficiencies by following a pre-master or a pre-master assessment.

 - English language proficiency requirements.
 VU Amsterdam requires international students to pass an English language proficiency test.
 The Master’s programme Ecology has special requirements concerning the subscores of the various languages tests .

 - N.B.
 Students who need a visa (MVV) to enter the Netherlands must have passed the test and submitted the original test certificate before 1 June.
 All other students have to submit the test certificate at the latest before 1 September.